Ella-projects/Ella-projects/README.md

 Here are some technologies and programming languages I'm familiar with:

-- Programming Languages: Python, Java, C
+- Programming Languages: Python, Java, C, C#

 Feel free to explore my repositories to learn more about my work.